Nagwa El-Badri

-Nagwa El-Badri is an Egyptian scientist, researcher and professor at Zewail City of Science and Technology.
+Nagwa El-Badri is an Egyptian-American scientist, researcher and professor at Zewail City of Science and Technology.

 Education

 Nagwa El-Badri has her Bachelor of Medicine, Bachelor of Surgery (MB Bch) degree from the Faculty of Medicine, Cairo University, Egypt.
 She has a Doctor of Philosophy degree from the University of South Florida’s College of Medicine in the United States of America.

 Career

 Nagwa El-Badri is a Professor of the Biomedical Sciences Program at Zewail City of Science and Technology.
 She also serves as the Director of Biomedical Sciences Program.
 She heads the Center of Excellence for Stem Cells and Regenerative Medicine.

 While at the University of South Florida,Nagwa El-Badri was the founder and Director of the Undergraduate and Graduate Program of Women’s Health at University of South Florida.
 She also established the graduate program in Aging and Neuroscience, and the Medicine and Gender Scholarly Concentration at the College of Medicine, University of South Florida.